Bitcoins can now be purchased using all methods:

 - Wait for the transaction to confirm at least twice.
 I usually wait for 3-4 confirmations.
 Sometimes it takes about 5-15 minutes for the transaction to confirm multiple times.

-So now that you have learned some of the basic skills to keeping yourself secure when turning cash into Bitcoin let’s move ahead & learn how to purchase bitcoins using cash.
+So now that you have learned some of the basic skills for keeping yourself secure when turning cash into Bitcoin let’s move ahead & learn how to purchase bitcoins using cash.

 This technique works for most countries like India, USA, UK, Australia, Nigeria, Canada & many others.